rschristopher/ischristtrue.com/src/modern-views/free-will.md

     For we are **fellow workers** with God: ye are God's husbandry, ye are God's building.

+Orthodox synergism is notably different from Roman Catholic as well as rational Arminian synergism, in that the orthodox view affirms God's absolute sovereignty through Christ's divine will, while simultaneously affirming man's free will through Christ's human will.
+This does not compromise on irresistible grace nor total depravity, nor any of the five points of Calvinism.
+In fact, it becomes clear that Calvinism speaks of Christ's divine will while making no claims about Christ's human will and the necessary implications to man's free will.

+Ultimately, the creator of the universe became flesh, became man -- the divine Logos incarnate.
+And as such lived with sinless perfection, participating in the divine will through His human will.

-While orthodox synergism has often been maligned and misrepresented (conflated with semi-Pelagian heresies), the core doctrine of synergy remains crucial and necessary to the truth of the Biblical narrative.
+While orthodox synergism has often been maligned and misrepresented (conflated with Roman Catholic or Arminian semi-Pelagian heresies), the core doctrine of orthodox synergy remains crucial and necessary to the truth of the Biblical narrative.

 In fact, there were attempts at reconciliation between the early reformed church and the Eastern Orthodox church.
-Unfortunately this did not lead to any unification, although it did bear good fruits in what is known as [The Confession of Dositheus](http://www.crivoice.org/creeddositheus.html) which better articulated the Eastern Orthodox positions
+Unfortunately this did not lead to unification, although it did bear good fruits in what is known as [The Confession of Dositheus](http://www.crivoice.org/creeddositheus.html) which better articulated the Eastern Orthodox positions